 For PDF calendar converters, Alexis Haselberger’s research suggests these tools save at least 1 hour per year for school calendars.
 The setup involves uploading your school’s PDF calendar and selecting which calendar to export to.
 That’s maybe 10 minutes once per term.

-For Sunday, initial setup takes about 15 minutes.
-You connect your email forwarding, link your calendar, add your children’s details, and optionally connect your partner’s calendar too.
+For Sunday, setup takes about 15 minutes.
+You connect your email, link your calendar, add your kids class details, and optionally connect your partner’s calendar too.
 After that, there’s nothing else to do.
 The service runs automatically.

 The real question isn’t setup time.
 It’s ongoing time.
 Native tools require constant attention.
 You have to keep checking emails and creating events.
 Sunday requires nothing after setup.
 You get your Sunday evenings back because the lowdown arrives ready-made.